Budapestby VisitCity Guides

 Contemporary Budapest bakeries in market halls continue the city's rich pastry traditions with modern convenience

-Dobos Torte: The National Treasure
+Dobos Torte: The King of All Cakes

 Sliced Dobos Torte displaying multiple thin layers with chocolate buttercream and caramel topping